boboduino/Boboduino_MiniCore/README.md

 ```

+--

-## Write to own flash
+## Directly flash memory writing
 * Boboduino MiniCore uses Optiboot Flash, a bootloader that supports flash writing within the running application, thanks to the work of [@majekw](https://github.com/majekw).
 * This means that content from e.g. a sensor can be stored in the flash memory directly without the need of external memory.
-* **Flash memory is much faster than EEPROM**, and can handle at least 10,000 write cycles before wear becomes an issue.
+* **Flash memory is much faster than EEPROM**, and can handle at least **10,000 write cycles** before wear becomes an issue.
 *For more information on how it works and how you can use this in you own application, check out the [Serial_read_write](https://github.com/MCUdude/MiniCore/blob/master/avr/libraries/Optiboot_flasher/examples/Serial_read_write/Serial_read_write.ino) for a simple proof-of-concept demo, and
 [Flash_put_get](https://github.com/MCUdude/MiniCore/blob/master/avr/libraries/Optiboot_flasher/examples/Flash_put_get/Flash_put_get.ino) + [Flash_iterate](https://github.com/MCUdude/MiniCore/blob/master/avr/libraries/Optiboot_flasher/examples/Flash_iterate/Flash_iterate.ino) for useful examples on how you can store strings, structs and variables to flash and retrieve then afterwards.
 The [Read_write_without_buffer](https://github.com/MCUdude/MiniCore/blob/master/avr/libraries/Optiboot_flasher/examples/Read_write_without_buffer/Read_write_without_buffer.ino) example demonstrate how you can read and write to the flash memory on a lower level without using a RAM buffer.

+---

-## Programmers(Advanced)
+## Programmers **`[Advanced]`**
-MiniCore adds its own copies of all the standard programmers to the "Programmer" menu.
-Just select one of the stock programmers in the "Programmers" menu, and you're ready to "Burn Bootloader" or "Upload Using Programmer".
+* The official MiniCore adds its own copies of all the standard programmers to the "Programmer" menu.
+Just select one of the programmer in the "Programmers" menu, and you're ready to "Burn Bootloader" or "Upload Using Programmer".

-Select your microcontroller in the boards menu, then select the clock frequency.
+* To upload the bootloader, after youelect your microcontroller in the **`[boards]`** menu, then select the clock frequency.
 You'll have to hit "Burn bootloader" in order to set the correct fuses and upload the correct bootloader. <br/>
-Make sure you connect an ISP programmer, and select the correct one in the "Programmers" menu.
+* Make sure you connect an ISP programmer, and select the correct one in the "Programmers" menu.
 For time critical operations an external oscillator is recommended.

+---
-## Wiring reference
+# Wiring reference
-To extend this core's functionality a bit further, I've added a few missing Wiring functions.
-As many of you know Arduino is based on Wiring, but that doesn't mean the Wiring development isn't active.
-These functions are used as "regular" Arduino functions, and there's no need to include an external library.<br/>
+To extend this core's functionality a bit further, The original MiniCore has add a few missing Wiring functions.
+These functions can be used as "regular" Arduino functions, and there's no need to include an external library.<br/>
 I hope you find this useful, because they really are!

 ### Function list